abarnatan/App-Sales-Analysis/README.md

 # pandas-challenge

 The purpose of this code is to analize in-app purchase data of a mobile game.
-The script is meant to creat data frames for the following scenarios:
+The script is meant to create data frames for the following scenarios:

 - Total number of players